bgirot/komquest/README.md

-# fullsend.cc
+# komquest.cc

-**fullsend.cc** is a web application for cyclists and runners who want to identify and target Strava segments intelligently.
+**komquest.cc** is a web application for cyclists and runners who want to identify and target Strava segments intelligently.
 The app helps users discover nearby segments, assess their difficulty for achieving a KOM, top 10, or Local Legend status, and plan the best time to make an attempt based on wind conditions.

 ## Features